Background

 Status

-OPERA DISP Sentinel-1 products are now available for download from NASA's Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC).
+The OPERA DISP Sentinel-1 product is available for download from NASA's Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC), with a historical record from 2016 to 2024.
+OPERA is processing 2025 data before switching to forward production.
+OPERA and ASF DAAC also collaborated to make the data available through a custom visualization portal.
 The DISP NISAR (DISP-NI) product is not yet available.

 Solution Characteristics